leo0519/examples/PaddlePaddle/Classification/RN50v1.5/README.md

 ## Workaround and Issue ##
 1. Duplicate code

 The code in `utils/quant.py` is similar to PaddleSlim.
-They both call the same pass to modify the IR graph converted from program.
+They both call the same passes to modify the IR graph that is converted from the program.

 ```python
 # utils/quant.py